efchatz/pandora/README.md

 ### 1Password

 1Password process needs high integrity privileges for the tool to be able to dump the relevant process and extract the credentials.
 To extract the credentials, I opened the app, entered the master password, and waited for at least 1 min.
 Then, I executed the tool to dump the credentials.
 The following screenshot illustrates the execution of the tool when the relevant app is running.
 Hidden data are the relevant usernames and passwords.
+About app entries, the tool can extract the username of each entry.
+Regarding 1Password plugin, to store an entry in the browser process, the user must either click the plugin icon or the browser needs to communicate with the plugin to autofill the credentials of a login form.
+The tool then will only get these credentials.

 ![1password](https://github.com/efchatz/pandora/assets/43434138/fb18312d-22a4-416f-bde9-3150983d7571)